Amanda Spratt

 Spratt was selected to represent Australia at the 2012 London and 2016 Rio Olympics.
 In 2012, 2016 and 2020 she won the Australian National Road Race Championships in Buninyong, Victoria.
 In 2018, she secured the silver medal in the UCI Road World Championships in Innsbruck, Austria.

 Personal

 Spratt, nicknamed "Spratty", was born on 17 September 1987 in Penrith, New South Wales, which is a suburb of Sydney.
 She went to Springwood Public School before going to Blue Mountains Grammar School for high school.
 From 2007 to 2008, she attended Charles Sturt University where she earned a University Certificate in Business.
 As of 2012, she lived in Springwood, New South Wales.

+As of 2026, she lived in Switzerland with her wife, who is German.

-Spratt is a member of the Riders Council of The Cyclists' Alliance.
+Spratt is a former member of the Riders Council of The Cyclists' Alliance.